exoclam/orbital-stability/README.md

 ## Predicting with our trained DNN
 Now we can make predictions and plot our results.
+But in order to do so we first need some test data.
+So we change the output file name to something like test_mu_10.txt and re-run staircase_10.py.
+You can change the number of draws for a bigger or smaller test set.

-For our paper we used LaTeX fonts, but in order to keep the code minimalist, most of the formatting has been removed or commented out.
+For our paper we used LaTeX fonts, but we're not here to write a paper, so most of the formatting has been removed or commented out.
 The left panel of Figure 3 in our paper simply shows the unparameterized simulated data from REBOUND.

 ```
 python unparam_simulated.py
 ```

-In order to generate predictions we need some test data.
-So change we change the output file name to something like test_mu_10.txt and re-run staircase_10.py.
-You can change the number of draws for a bigger or smaller test set.

 Now let's actually make our predictions using our trained DNN and plot the results in reparameterized space.